Kerch Polytechnic College massacre: Memorials

 Throughout Russia and other countries, hundreds of people gathered for memorials for the victims.
 In Moscow, the memorial of Kerch in the Alexander Garden was decorated with flowers.
-A makeshift memorial was created outside of the school for residents and survivors to bring flowers and toys.
+A makeshift memorial was created outside of the college for residents and survivors to bring flowers and toys.

 An open memorial and funeral for the victims were held in the central square of Kerch, with a speech by Sergey Aksyonov, who told the crowd, "We don't want to talk, we want to weep.
 The history of Crimea will be divided in two—before and after 17 October.
 We need to be strong we need to be brave."
 Around 20,000 people were estimated to have attended the public funeral in Kerch.